Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime

 To quantify the intermittency of the reconnection-driven turbulent fluctuations, we compute the $n$‑th order structure functions along the guide field ($z$), inflow ($y$), and outflow ($x$) directions.
 As an example, the $n$-th order structure function along the guide field direction is defined as:

 where $\pmb{f}$ denotes either the velocity or the magnetic field.
 In the structure-function formalism, intermittency appears as a departure from the linear, self-similar scaling of the structure-function exponents $n/\xi$, where $\xi$ is a constant number determined by self-similar behaviors.
 For instance, a self-similar Kolmogorov scenario predicts a slope of $n/3$ (black dashed line in Fig.~\ref{fig:sf_nth}).
 For non-Kolmogorov type similarity, $\xi$ could be different.
-Greater deviations from linear scaling, particularly the flattening at large $n$, are a signature of stronger intermittency, as high-order moments become increasingly dominated by rare, intense structures.
+Greater deviations from linear scaling, particularly the flattening at large $n$, are a signature of stronger intermittency, as high-order exponents become increasingly dominated by rare, intense structures.

-Fig.~\ref{fig:sf_nth} presents the scaling exponents (slopes) of the velocity and magnetic-field structure functions for orders $n=1$ to $10$.
-For velocity fluctuations, the exponents approximately follow the linear Kolmogorov prediction ($n/3$) at low orders ($n<5$) in the guide-field ($z$) direction for all guide-field cases, but deviate strongly at higher orders, reflecting the non-Gaussian nature of the fluctuations, as also shown by the PDFs in Appendix Figs.~\ref{fig:pdf_l_005} and \ref{fig:pdf_b_005}.
-Along the inflow ($y$) direction, the curves flatten already more significantly for $n>3$ compared to the $z$-direction.
-The deviation from linear self-similarity appears most pronounced along the outflow ($x$) and inflow ($y$) directions for $B_g = B_0$.
-It is important to note, however, that these exponents represent globally averaged values.
-Locally, the scaling can vary; for instance, the second-order structure function slope exhibits a dispersion of $\sim 0.2$--$0.3$ (see Figs.~\ref{fig:sf_xmid}, \ref{fig:sf_dy}, and \ref{fig:sf_dx}).
+Fig.~\ref{fig:sf_nth} presents the scaling exponents, or slopes, of the velocity and magnetic-field structure functions for orders $n=1$--$10$.
+For the velocity fluctuations, the exponents approximately follow the linear Kolmogorov prediction, $n/3$, at low orders ($n<5$) along the guide-field ($z$) direction for all guide-field strengths, but deviate substantially at higher orders.
+This behavior reflects the non-Gaussian nature of the fluctuations, as also shown by the PDFs in Appendix Figs.~\ref{fig:pdf_l_005} and \ref{fig:pdf_b_005}.
+Along the inflow ($y$) direction, the curves flatten more noticeably already for $n>3$ compared with the $z$ direction.
+The departure from linear self-similarity is most pronounced along the outflow ($x$) and inflow ($y$) directions for the $B_g=B_0$ case.

+It is important to note, however, that these exponents are globally averaged quantities.
+Locally, the scaling can vary substantially; for example, the second-order structure-function slope shows a dispersion of $\sim0.2$--$0.3$ (see Figs.~\ref{fig:sf_xmid}, \ref{fig:sf_dy}, and \ref{fig:sf_dx}).
 Standard intermittency models are typically formulated for a well-defined inertial cascade and implicitly assume a large separation between forcing and dissipation scales \citep{1994PhRvL..72..336S,1997PhFl....9.3817G,2025NPGeo..32..243P}.
 In our reconnection regions, the turbulence is strongly inhomogeneous, and energy injection may occur over a range of scales.
 Under these conditions, a quantitative comparison with a specific intermittency model would not be well posed.
 We therefore present the high-order exponents here only as descriptive trends.